draptik/dotfiles/ideavim/README.md

 # IdeaVim

-IdeaVim is reprogrammed for Jetbrains-IDEs (in Java).
+IdeaVim is a VIM engine for Jetbrains-IDEs (written in Java).
 It offers many of the same features as the original.

 ## Configuration file

 Link the desired configuration file (f. ex. `ideavimrc_experiment0`) to the `$HOME` directory: